|The Elaine and Michelle Elliot Foundation

 4. You can't give in a way that confers a benefit to you or your family.
 For example, you can't nominate a gift to your child's school that goes to pay your child's tuition.
 But you can nominate a gift to fund scholarships for deserving students selected by the school.

 5. You must make nominations for at least five percent of your account balance in any one year.
-If you do not make nominations in the current year totaling at least 5% of your account balance on December 31st of the PREVIOUS year, the difference between your nominations during the current year and 5% of your balance as of December 31st of the previous year will automatically be deducted from your account and designated as a nomination to Independent Charities of America.
+If you do not make nominations in the current year totaling at least 5% of your account balance on December 31st of the PREVIOUS year, the difference between your nominations during the current year and 5% of your balance as of December 31st of the previous year will automatically be deducted from your account and designated as a nomination to America's Best Charities.

-6. If an individual donor advised fund account has dropped below a $250 balance AND, in addition, there has been no activity in that account (i.e. no additional contribution to the account or no nomination from the account) for one year, then the account balance will be remitted to ICA for charitable distribution at the end of that year.)
+6. If an individual savings account has dropped below a $250 balance AND, in addition, there has been no activity in that account (i.e. no additional contribution to the account or no nomination from the account) for one year, then the account balance will be remitted to ABC for charitable distribution at the end of that year.)

 Private, Confidential Giving

 Your nominations are confidential.
-Donor advised funds have no public reporting requirement.
-ICA does not share, sell, or otherwise release any donor information except that which the donor has released to a nominated charity, church, or school.
+Charitable Savings Accounts have no public reporting requirement.
+ABC does not share, sell, or otherwise release any donor information except that which the donor has released to a nominated charity, church, or school.
 You may remain anonymous if you wish.

 Make Gifts at Any Time

-As funds are deposited in your foundation account, you may make gift nominations at any time.
+As funds are deposited in your savings account, you may make gift nominations at any time.

 Gifts Are Direct, in Your Name